fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 Eddie Kim, [THEIR DIET?
 100 PERCENT MEAT.
 AND THEY SAY THEY’VE NEVER FELT HEALTHIER](https://melmagazine.com/en-us/story/their-diet-100-percent-meat-and-they-say-theyve-never-felt-healthier), (_Mel Magazine_, 2019).

-{% include alert.html class='danger' title='Weekly reflection' text="
+{% include alert.html class='danger' title='Reading reflection, but 10 points' text="
-One of the main goals of this course is to sharpen critical faculties when it comes to dietary advice.
-So let's practice!
-For your post this week, critique the Eddie Kim article using the kinds of arguments you found in the other articles for this week.
+I hope it's no surprise for me to say that one of the main goals of this course is to sharpen critical faculties when it comes to dietary advice.
+This is a kind of fun but highly problematic read.
+Let's do it!
+For your post this week, critique the article for today.
 What does it do well?
 How does it disappoint?
-Where does it use history effectively?
-What kinds of issues have we covered in class that it should have used more?
+How does it use history effectively (if at all)?
+What kinds of topics issues have we covered in class (yes, the whole thing!) that it should have addressed?
 "%}

 ## Week 14: Review and Reflection 1
 This week we're really starting to ramp down for the course.
-As a warm up for the course final (due the last Friday of Finals Week), your weekly reflection this week will be to analyze Wednesday's reading in terms of the whole course.
+As a warm up for the course final (due the last Friday of Finals Week), your weekly reflection this week will be to analyze Wednesday's reading (for which there is no assignment) in terms of the whole course.

 ### Mon 11/16